lfurtkevicova/gislab-my-notes/docs/about.rst

 At a minimum, your PC needs some necessaries.
 For this kind of facts, see `Software requirements <https://github.com/gislab-npo/gislab/wiki/Quick-Start#software-requirements>`_.

-.. seealso:: |see| More information related to introduction and basic information are available :ref:`here <quick-start>`.
+.. seealso:: |see.| More information related to introduction and basic information are available :ref:`here <quick-start>`.

 ==========================